tonybayley/log_ec/README.md

 A simple logging library for embedded C.

 This library is derived from the _rxi_ logging library https://github.com/rxi/log.c.
-However, I have modified that library to make it more suitable for use in resource-limited embedded systems, and just to suit my personal preferences.
+However, I have modified the library to make it more suitable for resource-limited embedded systems, and just to suit my personal preferences.
 Log messages are written to the console.
-Optionally, callback functions may be registered to perform other logging actions such as writing logs to flash memory or publishing logs via network connectivity.
+Optionally, callback functions may be registered to perform other logging actions such as writing logs to flash memory or publishing logs via a network interface.

 By default, the printf() function is used ot write log messages to the console.
 On embedded systems, the printf() function is typically configured to print to a